 Silhouette of roaring 20’s with the fabric drape of 80’s spiced up with embellishments of last summer baked with an innovative theme stirs out a spring 14 walkway skirt.

-Product design conceptualization is not the first stage but it is trickle-down effect of a series of steps.
+Product design conceptualization is not the first stage but it is a trickle-down effect of a series of steps.
 These steps are a part of a creative process.
 To understand the fashion design process we first need to take a look at a typical model of the creative process.

 The designer simulates upcoming fashion trends for the season by research and analysis of ongoing fashion events like NY fashion show, London Fashion, Paris and Milan fashion show where some of the illustrious designers showcase their collection.